If your gut health diet aims to support your native microbiome, here’s the smoothie recipe for you.

-Phyllanthus niruri (Chanca Piedra)
+Phyllanthus niruri (Chanca Piedra) (optional)

-Ocimum sanctum (Tulsi, Holy Basil)
+Ocimum sanctum (Tulsi, Holy Basil) (optional)

 Two tablespoons of hemp seed offer 2 grams of fiber, 5 grams of protein, 300 mg of potassium, 15% of your daily vitamin A needs, and 25% of your daily iron needs.
 Nutrient-dense hemp has a unique fatty-acid profile that includes common omega-3 and omega-6 fatty acids, as well as less common stearidonic and gamma linoleic acids that fight inflammation and protect your heart and immune system.

 A cup of plain Greek yogurt can help you meet recommended dietary guidelines for low-fat dairy products.
 Greek yogurt may also be easier to digest because of the bacterial breakdown of the milk’s sugars.
-And it’s packed with probiotics, healthy bacteria that can boost your immune system and decrease stomach issues, such as diarrhea and pain.
+And it’s packed with probiotics, healthy bacteria that can support your immune system and decrease stomach issues, such as diarrhea and pain.
 Finally, it’s a great source of protein, calcium, B-12, and potassium, making it key to any gut health diet.